compucorp/drupal7-security-updates/README.md

 specifies the root directory of CiviCRM.
 By default, it points to `sites/all/modules/civicrm`, but, if necessary, the variable can be set to point to a different location.

+### Local testing

+This project assumes it will be executed as part of a Github Actions workflow.
+Because of that, it has some certain requirements to be able to run and it assumes all of them will be met whenever it gets executed.
+Unfortunately, this makes is really difficult to test it locally, as you would need to manually create docker containers, set environment variables, and clone repositories.

+You can use the `test.sh` script to make this process a little bit easier.
+It will take care of:

+- Checking if the necessary environment variables are available
+- Clone the repository following an approach similar to what Github Actions does
+- Initialize a local mysql-anondb container
+- Run the drupal7-security-update container (which in fact will run the action itself)

+For more details on how to run the script, simply run `test.sh` without any params.

+Note that this was developed only for simple troubleshooting and doesn't fully replicate what Github Actions does.
+For example, the script doesn't clean things up after it finishes.
+If you want to run it multiple times, you'll need to manually remove the `mysql` container and cloned repositories inside `workdir`.

 ## Notifying about updates

 The action isn't responsible for any kind of notification itself, but it exposes 2 outputs (`branch` and `pull-request`),